RobDWaller/ReallySimpleJWT/readme.md

 | 9    | Invalid secret.                   | Must be 12 characters in length, contain upper and lower case letters, a number, and a special character `*&!@%^#$`` |
 | 10   | Invalid Audience claim.           | The aud claim can either be a string or an array of strings nothing else. |

-\* No longer in use, library will not generate this error code.

 ## Token Security

 The JWT [RFC 7519](https://tools.ietf.org/html/rfc7519#section-7) allows for the creation of tokens without signatures and without secured / hashed signatures.
 The ReallySimpleJWT library however imposes security by default as there is no logical reason not to.
 All created tokens must have a signature and a strong secret, but the library will validate tokens without a secret or a strong secret.
 The library will not validate tokens without a signature.

-It is possible to edit and enhance the implementation of the signature and its security level by creating a custom encode class that implements the `ReallySimpleJWT\Interfaces\EncodeInterface`.
-See section [Customised Encoding](#customised-encoding)
+It is possible to edit and enhance the implementation of the signature and its security level by creating a custom encode class that implements the `ReallySimpleJWT\Interfaces\Encode` interface, or a custom secret class which implements the `ReallySimpleJWT\Interfaces\Secret` interface.
+See sections [Custom Encoding](#custom-encoding) and [Custom Secrets](#custom-secret)

 ### Signature Secret